Award-winning, emerging filmmaker in an ongoing process of developing and redefining her art.

-In 2011, Beverley returned to her childhood home in regional Queensland to spend time with her father and to make the film version of The Salt Maiden, which she had directed as a play in Sydney.
-She received funding from a QLD Government RADF grant to develop the play into a screenplay, with the writer and actors.
-At the same time, she was selected to participate in Screen Producer’s Australia’s Emerging Producer’s Scheme, and from there she moved to Melbourne and based herself in the film offices of Australian producers Sue Maslin and Melanie Coombes while making the film on the island in Queensland where the story originated.
+In 2011, Beverley returned to her childhood home in regional Queensland to make the film version of The Salt Maiden by D.M.
+Cameron, which she had directed as a play in Sydney.
+She received funding from a QLD Government RADF grant to develop the play into a screenplay with the writer and actors.
+At the same time, she was selected to participate in Screen Producer’s Australia’s Emerging Producer’s Scheme, and she moved to Melbourne to base herself in the film offices of renown Australian producers, Sue Maslin and Melanie Coombes while making the film in Queensland.
 The Salt Maiden screened internationally and won Best Film, Best Screenplay and Best Cinematography at Port Stephens Film Festival 2014 and Best Film at Coasties Film Festival, 2015.

 Beverley returned to Sydney to study at the Australian Film Television & Radio School from 2015-2017, with electives in Directing, Cinematography and Editing.
 During that time, she worked with the producers of Hacksaw Ridge, Blue Murder and Tropfest and produced the Tropfest Craft Awards, creating mentorships as prizes.
-Her graduation film, Hate Dance, about racism employed all female heads of departments, won Gold in the student category at the Australian Cinematographer’s Society NSW Awards, 2018, had its world premiere at Cyprus International Film Festival.
+Her graduation film, Hate Dance, about racism employed all female heads of departments, won Gold in the student category at the Australian Cinematographer’s Society NSW Awards, 2018 and had its world premiere at Cyprus International Film Festival.
 Hate Dance screens at Byron Bay International film Festival in October 2020 and at Demakijaż -Women’s Film Festival, Poland in November 2020, in the competition titled Let’s Start A Revolution, showcasing the work of 50 female directors from around the globe and won Honourable Mention and Best Performance at the Kashmir International and Cultural Festival, 2020.

 Hate Dance (2018) 15 mins | drama